prithiv-prabhu/prithiv-prabhu.github.io/README.md

 ## Skills:
 * Adept in coding in Python, C++ and Java
+* Adept in SQL.
-* Currently learning Networking and Machine Learning
+* Currently learning PHP and Machine Learning
 * Can speak English, Tamil, Malayalam and Telugu proficiently
 * Great team player as well as individual worker

+## Workshops Attended
+* IBM CALL for CODE conducted in Karunya Institue of Tecnology and Sciences on September 2018.
+* IBM Hackathon conducted in Karunya Institue of Tecnology and Sciences - Mindkraft 2017.
+* IOT workshop conducted by PSG - iTECH on September 2018.

+## Projects Completed:
+* Alert Bulletins and Message Conveyance System - IOT.

 ## Extra Curricular Activities:
 Foodie, Music Aficionado, Basketball player.

 # Contact
 prithiv@karunya.edu